-• Encourage pupils to tell us if they are worried about any photographs that are taken of them.
+Encourage pupils to tell us if they are worried about any photographs that are taken of them.

-Children Missing from Education
+Children Absent from Education

-A child going missing from education is a potential indicator of abuse or neglect.
-School staff will follow the Safeguarding Children Practice Guidance: Children Missing from School from the London Child Protection Procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.
+A child absent from education is a potential indicator of abuse or neglect.
+School staff will follow the Safeguarding Children Practice Guidance: Children Missing from School from the London Child Protection Procedures for dealing with children that are absent from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.